 NVMe/TCP communications also incorporate a messaging and queuing model that establishes the communication sequence.
 The TCP binding uses a transport-specific mechanism and, optionally, an in-capsule data component to support data transfers.
 Each connection incorporates a single queuing pair made up of an admin or I/O submission queue, along with a completion queue.

-The first step in transferring data is to establish a connection between the host and controller.
+The step in transferring data is to establish a connection between the host and controller.
 The host initiates the connection by sending a request message to the controller.
 The controller is a passive component that listens for connection requests.
 Upon receiving a request, the controller sends a response to the host, acknowledging that initial communications have been established.

 The host then sends a PDU requesting the connection be initialized.
 The controller responds by sending its own PDU, confirming the connection has been initialized.
 The host and controller also share connection configuration parameters.
 After the connection has been initialized, they can carry out the data exchange.